IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/facade.md

 The task:

-> Let's consider we should have an application that has and runs the web and data base server.
+> Let's consider we should have an application that has and runs the web and database server.

 Let's create an application: